Students with special needs?

 On the other hand, some people prefer the person-first language.
 This movement, on the other hand, seeks to recognize people first before their disabilities.

-Both of these movements are well-meaning and have valid points of their own.
 But at the end of the day, the child in question deserves to decide how they want to be referred to.
 Counseling can thus help children discover their strengths and weaknesses.
 With the proper education about their limitations, children can learn to accept their condition and build an identity from there.

 In conclusion, counselors in the school setting do more than just talking to students in detention or helping the soon-to-be-graduates transition.
 But also, counselors help the disabled, marginalized, and limited children.

-It does so by identifying problems early on, even for those students with seemingly hidden disabilities.
+It does so by identifying problems early on, even for those special students with seemingly hidden disabilities.
 After this first step, counselors can then help these children work on their weaknesses and limitations.
-Most importantly, counseling helps students with special needs finally embrace their inherent disabilities and build their own strong identity.
+Most importantly, counseling helps special students with special needs finally embrace their inherent disabilities and build their own strong identity.